owentechnologist/WebRateLimiter/README.md

 The response will show how many requests have been made in the last minute and last hour.

-Each accountKey coming from a particular IP address is allowed 3 requests/minute and 25 requests/hour

-These limits are defined in WebRateLimitService.java:

-    int ratePerMinuteAllowed = 5;
-    int ratePerHourAllowed = 25;

-Hit the webserver a few times with requests with the same accountKey to see the response change from a friendly welcome to a friendly -- too many requests.

-Due to the use of zremrangeByScore and the score being equal to the time the request occurred, the application does a good job of providing a sliding window of allowed requests.

 Each request made through the web-UI results in an entry being added to a redis stream that will be processed by various services.